-Guidelines for affiliate membership, available to clubs outside Europe which otherwise qualify for regular or associate membership, were presented by Dorothy Childers, AWC Oslo.
-This is a one-time trial membership, limited to two years, with dues equivalent to a single individual membership.
-FAWCO information is supplied and members are welcomed as observers at conferences, but such membership does not include voting rights; the members of affiliate clubs may not hold elective office in FAWCO; and their children may not apply for FAWCO Foundation scholarships.
+Guidelines for Affiliate Membership, available to clubs outside Europe which otherwise qualify for Regular or Associate membership, were presented by Dorothy Childers, AWC Oslo.
+This was to be a one-time trial membership, limited to two years, with dues equivalent to a single individual membership.
+FAWCO information would be supplied and members would be welcomed as observers at conferences, but such membership would not include voting rights; the members of Affiliate Clubs would not hold elective office in FAWCO and their children could not apply for FAWCO Foundation scholarships.

-Pan Hottinger, Madrid, presented the newly revised Administrative Guidelines including those for affiliate membership.
+Pan Hottinger, Madrid, presented the newly revised Administrative Guidelines including those for Affiliate Membership.